|Birthname||Nietzsche, Friedrich Wilhelm|

 |Astrology data||22°07' 09°03 Asc.
 29°15'|

-German philosopher who is considered the most influential voice since Kant and Hegel.
+German philosopher, cultural critic, composer, poet, philologist, and Latin and Greek scholar who is considered the most influential voice since Kant and Hegel.
 He taught classes until 1879, then spent the next ten years in solitude.
 These years were spent writing his major works "Thus Spoke Zarathustra" and "Twilight of the Idols."

 Nietzsche came from a long line of Lutheran pastors and was destined to follow in the footsteps of his clergyman dad, who died after 11 months of suffering from a serious illness, when the boy was age five.
 Shortly after his father's death, his younger brother died, leaving him to live with his mother, younger sister, grandmother and two aunts.
 He received a strict Christian upbringing as his mother was also the child of a Protestant minister.
 He suffered continually from severe headaches, sore throats, and rheumatic ailments as a kid, especially during his school days.
 At age 23, recognized for his brilliant work, he was appointed to the chair of philology at the University of Basel, 2/13/1868 and later was granted to Doctorate without examination, 3/23/1868.
 He eventually dropped his theological studies to take up classical philology, and later philosophy.